Quirino Grandstand: Notable events

-Since 2006, every January 9.
-The Traslación of the replica of Black Nazarene starts at the grandstand.
+Since 2006, every January 9, the Traslación of the replica of Black Nazarene starts at the grandstand.

 SOP held a special episode celebrating GMA Network's ratings victory at the grandstand on October 10, 2004.
-Eight years later on January 22, 2012, ASAP of the rival TV network ABS-CBN also held a special episode at the grandstand to celebrate Chinese New Year.
+Eight years later, on January 22, 2012, ASAP of the rival TV network ABS-CBN also held a special episode at the grandstand to celebrate Chinese New Year.

-The grandstand grounds was also the site of the 2010 Manila hostage crisis, which strained relations between Manila and Hong Kong for a time.
+The grandstand grounds were also the site of the 2010 Manila hostage crisis, which strained relations between Manila and Hong Kong for a time.

 From 2020 to 2022, during the COVID-19 pandemic, the grandstand was made as a make-shift drive-thru COVID-19 testing facility and later as a drive-thru vaccination site by the Manila city government.

+In 2024, the launch of the Bagong Pilipinas political movement took place in a venue where 3,100 attendees, including members of Congress, government employees, heads of government agencies, and P30K club members, were present.

+In February 2025, the grandstand hosted the first Waterbomb festival in the Philippines, featuring many K-pop personalities.